 The context window is important.
 If you have a long chat, you’ll have a large context window.
 The effectiveness of your discussion will decrease.
 It’s that simple.
 This indicates you haven’t done the work to think about what you’re doing.

 You are the bottleneck.
 As context windows continuously increase, you are the bottleneck.
 And you always will be.
-If you haven’t retained an understanding of the current situation, then you are Mickey Mouse at Bald Mountain, heralding forth an army of broomsticks to flood your codebase and your comprehension.
+If you haven’t retained an understanding of the current situation, then you are Mickey Mouse on Bald Mountain, heralding forth an army of broomsticks to flood your codebase and your comprehension.

 Write a product overview.
-Write up a bare bones project overview at the start.
+Write a bare bones project overview at the start.
 Describe the app and its purpose and list your tech stack.
 Then don’t worry about it.
 If you find recurrent problems with your LLM code, update it.

-Use a Changelog.
+Use a changelog.
 As you start to compile features and your application grows, it’s useful to have a change log that you can give to the LLM and yourself to help keep on track and not solve problems twice.

-LLMs find JavaScript easy, but CSS hard.
-I find that if I have issues with Grid or something like that, an LLM will fail abysmally and repeatedly.
+or something like that, an LLM will fail abysmally and repeatedly.
 Maybe it’s because I really struggle to articulate those visual layouts in words and I’m mostly sticking with chat, not prototyping tools like Bolt, but I find CSS much easier to write myself.

 As my strategies and tactics have formalised, and given new models and better interface tooling for their use, I feel more capable and productive.
 When I consider new ideas, I have more confidence to think bigger about complex UIs that previously I’d have postponed for fear of complexity and scope.
 I’m also thinking more about the product and less about the code.